Frequently asked questions

 Checks are carried out by the research programme when any new supplier is contracted; due diligence is ongoing and under review to further improve supplier vetting.

-Signed on the Board’s behalf by James Cameron, Chair of the Board
+Signed on the Board’s behalf by Suma Chakrabarti, Chair of the ODI Board of Trustees

 Our work involves working with, and for, the benefit of the world’s most vulnerable and marginalised people, often in fragile and volatile places.
 In this context, ODI operates in a highly regulated environment.